Six key transfer pricing considerations for multinational companies

 INSIGHT ARTICLE |

 Following the issuance of the Organisation for Economic Cooperation and Development’s reports on Base Erosion and Profit Shifting (BEPS), governments around the world are examining transfer pricing practices with much greater scrutiny in order to ensure that the attribution of profits is aligned with value creation.
+Furthermore, various U.S. tax reform provisions enacted in late 2017 could create adverse tax consequences for certain related-party transactions, or conversely they may now present planning opportunities.
 In light of this new and continually-evolving transfer pricing environment, these are the top six transfer pricing issues that multinationals should consider:

 1. Have you appropriately assessed your level of transfer pricing risk?